antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 -----------------
 ![](_static/images/R2d2_logo.png)***Group question***

->*Look at the available tracks for this dataset.
-In the summary of the dataset information panel, you can read:*<br>
+>In the dataset information panel you could read in the summary of the Marra dataset:<br>
 >
 >"Colorectal cancers are believed to arise predominantly from adenomas.
 Although these precancerous lesions have been
-> subjected to extensive clinical, pathological, and molecular analyses, little is currently known about the global gene expression changes accompanying their formation."<br>
+> subjected to extensive clinical, pathological, and molecular analyses, little is currently known about the global gene expression changes accompanying their formation.
+> To characterize the molecular processes underlying the transformation of normal colonic epithelium, we compared the transcriptomes of 32 prospectively collected adenomas with those of normal mucosa from the same individuals."<br>
 >
->*Which track could be useful to study gene expression changes accompanying adenoma formation?*
+>* **Which of the tracks could be useful to start with to study gene expression changes accompanying adenoma formation from normal colonic epithelium?**<br>
->*Can you think of specific genes that you expect to show a difference in expression between the groups?*
+>* **Can you think of specific genes that you expect to show a difference in expression between the groups?**

 ------------------

 ### Find different expression profiles between normal and adenoma tissue

+R2 provides access to thousands of datasets, and all these datasets can be readily analyzed with a comprehensive range of bioinformatics tools without coding.
-The R2 platform supports a large set of analysis types to explore datasets.
-One of these modules is the "Find differential expression between groups".
-The differential expression analysis aims to identify genes which are significantly different between two groups.
+One of these tools is the "Find differential expression between groups".
+The differential expression analysis aims to identify genes which are significantly different between two groups of a dataset.
+As we saw above, tracks can be used to provide.

 * Click on **Main** in the upper left corner.
 * Check if you have selected the **Marra** dataset and in box 3 *select type of analysis*, Differential expression